JeorvalCM/Digital-Economy/Last assignment.md

 ## 16 Which are the two main focus of data governance?
 The student should mention REDUCING RISKS and IMPROVING PROCESSES.
 Besides that, he should provide at least two approaches of each of the main points.

+## 17. Name 3 different stewards

+Chief Data Stewards may chair data governance bodies in lieu of the CDO or may act as a CDO in a virtual (committee-based) or distributed data governance organization.
+They may also be Executive Sponsors.

+Executive Data Stewards are senior managers who serve on a Data Governance Council.

+Enterprise Data Stewards have oversight of a data domain across business functions.

+## 18. What is the data asset valuation?

+Data asset valuation is the process of understanding and calculating the economic value of data to an organization.
+Because data, information, and even Business Intelligence are abstract concepts, people have difficulty aligning them with economic impact.
+The key to understanding the value of a non-fungible item (like data) is understanding how it is used and the value brought by its usage.

+## 19. Describe the assessment of business alignment

+Sometimes included with the change capacity, a business alignment assessment examines how well the organization aligns uses of data with business strategy.
+It is often surprising to discover how ad hoc data-related activities can be.

+## 20. Describe the deliverables of the development of a data governance strategy

+Charter: Identifies the business drivers, vision, mission, and principles for data governance, including readiness assessment, internal process discovery, and current issues or success criteria

+Operating framework and accountabilities: Defines structure and responsibility for data governance activities

+Implementation roadmap: Timeframes for the roll out of policies and directives, business glossary, architecture, asset valuation, standards and procedures, expected changes to business and technology processes, and deliverables to support auditing activities and regulatory compliance

+Plan for operational success: Describing a target state of sustainable data governance activities

+## 21. What is a Data Governance strategy map’

+It is a map that connects DG activity with business needs.
+Periodically measuring and communicating how DG is helping the business is vital to obtain ongoing support for the program.

+## 22. How can we measure the Data Governance program?

+Value

++ Contributions to business objectives

++ Reduction of risk Improved efficiency in operations

+Effectiveness

++ Achievement of goals and objectives

++ Extent stewards are using the relevant tools

++ Effectiveness of communication

++ Effectiveness of education/training

++ Speed of change adoption

+Sustainability

+## 23. What type of workflow is needed for a Data Governance Program?

+Larger organizations may want to consider a robust workflow tool to manage processes, such as the implementation of new data governance policies.
+These tools connect processes to documents, and can be useful in policy administration and issue resolution.

+## 24. Where can we estimate value?

+Value estimates can be built into a data strategy roadmap that will justify business cases for root cause solutions to quality issues, as well as for other governance initiatives